LiaScript/docs/README.md

 ### `Map`

     --{{0}}--
-A map is similar to a BarChart from the table structure, but if you want to depict your data on a real map, you will have to add a geojson-file, that contains all relevant data about the form of your countries, states, cities, etc. The first column has to match the names of your objects in your geojson data, that is attached to your table in the following way:
+A map visualization is akin to a BarChart in terms of the table structure.
+However, if you intend to depict your data on an actual map, you'll need to include a GeoJSON file containing all relevant geographic information about the shapes of your countries, states, cities, etc.
+The first column of your table must match the names of the objects in your GeoJSON data, which is attached to your table as follows:

 ``` markdown
 <!-- data-type="map" data-src="https://code.highcharts.com/mapdata/custom/europe.geo.json" -->